The Family Office's Guide to Startup Deal Screening (Without Pretending to Be a VC)

 - "The founder went to Stanford."
 Credential-based investing is how FOs overpay.
 The best startup founders often come from non-traditional backgrounds with deep domain expertise.

 NUVC's investor tools include Deal Lens with family-office-specific weights, batch screening for portfolio-level deal processing, and AI-generated deal briefs that surface the signals FOs care about most.
-Request access to the investor platform.
+See family office pricing.